dmathieu/pizzapi/README.md

 * `slow` - All requests will wait between 30 and 60 seconds before being answered.
 * `erroring` - 7 requests out of 10 will respond with a 500.
 All others will answer properly.

-Constraints are scoped by IP address, so they can be added only for some students.
+Constraints are scoped by the `Authorization` header, so they can be added only for some students.

 ## Adding a constraint

+> curl --data '{"name":"maintenance","token":"team_name"}' http://localhost:5000/upgrade

+A constraint can be added by setting an empty token.

+### Upgrade authentication

+By setting the `UPGRADE_KEY` environment variable, you can limit who can perform upgrades.

-> curl --data '{"name":"maintenance","ip":"[::1]:51192"}' http://localhost:5000/upgrade
+> curl -H "Authorization: my_token" --data '{"name":"maintenance","token":"team_name"}' http://localhost:5000/upgrade

 ## Contributing